Nicholaswogan/PhotochemPy/README.md

 # PhotochemPy
-PhotochemPy will be a photochemical model of terrestrial atmospheres.
+PhotochemPy will be a photochemical model of rocky planet's atmospheres.
 Given inputs, like the stellar UV flux, the atmospheric temperature structure, etc., this code will find the steady-state chemical composition of an atmosphere.

 I'm working on it right now.
 It isn't quite done, but is usable.
 For a brief tutorial see the jupyter notebook `Tutorial.ipynb`.